ros2/ros2_documentation/source/Tutorials/Cross-compilation.rst

 These are the main steps:
  - Installing development tools
- - Downloading ROS2 source code
+ - Downloading ROS 2 source code
- - Downloading the ROS2 cross-compilation assets
+ - Downloading the ROS 2 cross-compilation assets
  - Preparing the sysroot
- - Cross-compiling the ROS2 software stack
+ - Cross-compiling the ROS 2 software stack

 The next sections explains in detail each of these steps.
 For a quick-setup, have a look at the `Automated Cross-compilation`_.